choria-io/website/docs/content/adapters/jetstream/_index.md

 ## JetStream Setup

-You have to create a `message set` in your JetStream that match the above, here we create one that keeps messages for a week:
+You have to create a `message set` in your JetStream that matches the above, here we create one that keeps messages for a week:

 ```nohighlight
 $ jsm add